bcgov/ppr-deprecated/docs/developer.md

 Current branch 1-branch_description is up to date.
 ```

 Please don't use _git pull_ instead of the above _fetch / rebase_. _git pull_ does a merge, which leaves merge commits.
 These make the commit history messy and violate the principle that commits ought to be individually understandable and useful (see below).
-You can also consider changing your `.git/config` file via `git config branch.autoSetupRebase always` to change the behaviour of `git pull`.
+You can also consider changing your `.git/config` file via `git config branch.autoSetupRebase always` to change the behaviour of `git pull` (TODO: details on this, couldn't get it to work).

 ## 5. Commit